One on One Meeting: Benefits, Questions & Examples

 One-to-one meetings should not be seen as the primary tool for managing employees’ performance, learning, and development, or project.

 It is not feasible to fit all of this into a weekly, biweekly, or monthly meeting.
-These meetings are mainly to focus on employee engagement and ensuring that your team is satisfied in their current roles.
+These meetings are mainly to focus on employee engagement and ensuring that your team is satisfied in their current roles (read more on employee experience management).

 Here are five common mistakes that you as a manager should avoid during one to one meetings: